Aidan Sezer: Background

-Sezer was born in Bankstown, New South Wales, Australia to a Turkish father, Yüçel, and an Indigenous Australian mother.
+Sezer was born in Bankstown, Sydney, New South Wales, Australia to a Turkish father, Yüçel, and an Indigenous Australian mother.

 Sezer played his junior football for the East Hills Bulldogs before being signed by the Canterbury-Bankstown Bulldogs.
 Sezer played in the Bulldogs Toyota Cup team in 2010–2011, scoring over 300 points.
 On 31 August 2010, Sezer was named at five-eighth in the 2010 NYC Team of the Year.
 At the end of 2011, Sezer signed with the Gold Coast Titans after a lack of first-grade opportunities at the Bulldogs.

 Playing career

 2012

 In round 7 of the 2012 NRL season, Sezer made his NRL debut for the Gold Coast Titans against the Manly-Warringah Sea Eagles at five-eighth and scored a try in the Titans 26–14 upset win at Brookvale Oval.
-In December 2012, Sezer re-signed with the Gold Coast on a two-year contract.
-Sezer finished his debut year in the NRL with him playing in 18 matches, scoring four tries, kicking seven goals and kicking one field goal for the Gold Coast Titans in the 2012 NRL season.
-On 4 December 2012, Sezer re-signed with the Gold Coast for three years until the end of the 2015 NRL season.
+Sezer finished his debut year in the NRL with him playing in 18 matches, scoring four tries, kicking seven goals and kicking one field goal.
+On 4 December, Sezer re-signed with the Gold Coast for three years until the end of the 2015 NRL season.